 Piercing the Corporate Veil

 One way in which it is possible for you to be personally liable even though you have a corporation or an LLC, is that a person or company can pierce the corporate veil, and sue the owner of the business entity personally.
 When a company was formed or used for an improper purpose, a court can disregard the corporate entity and pierce the corporate veil and reach an owner personally in situations of fraud, illegal activity, or comingling of funds.
-However, this is an equitable remedy only available under particular circumstances, and, from your description, it doesn’t sound like this would be applicable in your case.

 However, a corporate officer or member of an LLC can also be held personally liable for a wrongdoing committed by the entity if he or she is sufficiently involved in its commission.
 Although members and owners of an LLC or officers and directors of a corporation cannot be held vicariously liable for a company’s wrongful acts simply because of their positions, if an officer or director directs or actively participates in the commission of the tortious act of the company, both he and the company can be held liable.
 Take for example the following scenario: